LambdaTest/documentation/docs/smartui-running-your-first-project.md

 <img loading="lazy" src={require('../assets/images/smart-visual-testing/running-first-test/1.png').default} alt="cmd" width="768" height="373" className="doc_img"/>

 ## Step 4: Create and Configure SmartUI Config
-You can now configure your project configurations on using various available options to run your tests with the SmartUI integration.
+You can now configure your project configurations on using various available options to run your project with the SmartUI integration.
 To generate the configuration file, please execute the following command:

 ```bash
 npx smartui config:create .smartui.json